An unforgettable year for Welsh student living, studying and working in France

 Exeter University business student Charlotte Evans admits she got so much more than a fresh take on learning during an Erasmus+ year in France - not least brushing up on her skiing technique.

-Charlotte, from Newport in South Wales, opted to spend a year studying in Grenoble, in the French Alps, rather than on a work placement in the United Kingdom as part of her degree course - and by the end of her overseas adventure was urging other students to grasp the opportunity with both hands.
+Charlotte, from Newport in South Wales, opted to spend a year studying in Grenoble, in the French Alps, rather than on a work placement in the United Kingdom as part of her degree course - and by the end of her overseas adventure she was urging other students to grasp the opportunity with both hands.

 "Erasmus+ sent me abroad and I returned an adventure-seeking, ex-Erasmus+ student, envious of those just starting out on their own experience," she said.

-Watch Charlotte's video to see how Erasmus+ gave her a new mind-set and imbued her with a sense of adventure and freedom to try new hobbies and take on new challenges.
+Watch Charlotte's video below to see how Erasmus+ gave her a new mind-set and imbued her with a sense of adventure and freedom to try new hobbies and take on new challenges.